kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v3/04-preview-content.md

 # Preview Content
 How we can update the main content area or the view with the changes we make in our editor.

 * Helpers for getting the form elements
 * Attach Event listeners to the various form element
-    - so that we can call View methods for updating content
+    - So that we can call View methods for updating content
-    - we will place them in the view because that makes sense for where code should go to update what the main view is doing
+    - We will place them in the view because that makes sense for where code should go to update what the main view is doing
-    - some of our code will go in the `editor.js` (like the event listeners)
+    - Some of our code will go in the `editor.js` (_like the event listeners_) but code for updating actual content will go in our view

-    - but code for updating actual content will go in our view
+## Update form name
 `js/editor.js`

-* change name of method from `loadEditForm()` to `fillEditForm()`
+* Change name of method from `loadEditForm()` to `fillEditForm()`
-    - The reason is fillEditForm makes a little more sense.
+    - The reason is **fillEditForm** makes a little more sense.
 Your are filling out the form and not loading it.
 The form is already loaded and we are just filling it out with content

 `js/view.js`